 To amplify the film’s eroticism, Guadagnino arranges Elio’s and Oliver’s moves toward intimacy like he’s playing a concertina – bringing them closer, separating them, and reuniting them again.
 In addition to heightening the sexual tension, this dynamic is preparing us for their inevitable goodbye.
 It’s a slow dance towards touching each other’s bodies; a process of figuring out how to do it.
 Getting together won’t be easy.
 But the fact that their romance has effectively ended before it has begun – reinforced by the aural cue of the opening of Sufjan Stevens’ “Visions of Gideon” as they walk from the balcony into the bedroom on the night they first have sex – lends a potent urgency to their intimacy when it finally comes.
 Guadagnino is offering clues from the start about the finite nature of Elio’s and Oliver’s time together.
-He uses the physical space of the frame to magnify their distance – whether it’s the bathroom that divides their bedrooms or their positions at opposite ends of the garden and pool – and to underline all the spaces that will only wear the ghostly trace of Oliver’s body once summer ends.
+He uses the physical space of the frame to magnify their distance – whether it’s the bathroom that divides their bedrooms or their positions at opposite ends of the garden and pool – and to underline all the spaces that will only wear the trace of Oliver’s body once summer ends.

 Despite Elio’s misreading of Oliver’s signal during the volleyball game, Call Me by Your Name’s early sequences see them both almost going out of their way to avoid touching.
 On Oliver’s first night at the villa, Elio tries to wake him for dinner – instead of reaching out to tap him on the shoulder he opts for dropping a book beside the bed.
 During meals, in the study, or in the garden, Elio and Oliver are rarely positioned in the same frame.
 We are aware of their proximity, but also their distance.
 Guadagnino often holds on Elio’s reaction as Oliver exits a scene.
 We see that Elio’s trying to make sense of Oliver, but the effect also suggests Oliver is out of reach, and getting further away.
 In addition, we see them going about their days separately – Oliver taking off for town on his bike, Elio watching from the balcony or a window, as he did on the day of Oliver’s arrival.
 Just like Elio – to whose point of view we are primarily anchored – we yearn to see the space between them dissolve.

-Call Me by Your Name’s early sequences function like an extended tease.
+In this way, Call Me by Your Name’s early sequences function like an extended tease.
 Obviously, touching is only possible if Elio and Oliver dare to bridge the space between them, and they dare each other to act on their desire in a myriad of ways.
 After Oliver disrupts Elio masturbating and suggests they take a swim together alone, we see them in the small garden pool.
 Elio reads, turned towards the camera, as Oliver swims back and forth towards Elio’s body.
 It’s clear he’s mostly interested in what Elio is doing; just as Elio, not really reading, is hyperaware of Oliver’s presence close by.
 When Oliver asks Elio, “What are you thinking about?”
 Elio responds with, “It’s private.”
 A quietly triumphant smile is visible on his face.
 Although we see Oliver looking at Elio, now trying to figure him out, Elio’s body isn’t giving anything away yet either.
 As he will later do during their piano flirtation, Elio draws Oliver closer to him and takes pleasure in doing so – here, literally testing the waters between them.

 Elio and Oliver are taking small steps towards a common language and developing the script as they go.
 Elio, due to his age and inexperience, has more to learn than Oliver; but he’s also more fearless.
 His growing nerve is evident when he dares to dance into Oliver’s space one night at an outdoor disco.
 After watching Oliver’s body moving slowly with Chiara, and then with less restraint on his own once “Love My Way” comes on, Elio makes his first attempt to get closer to Oliver in a way that he’s comfortable with.
 They dance side-by-side – not quite together, but physically closer than they have been before.
-The sequence that unfolds around the Battle of Piave monument in Crema, allows Elio to be even bolder.
+The sequence that unfolds around the Battle of Piave monument, allows Elio to be even bolder.
 While Elio’s verbal confession of desire is opaque and indirect, his body tells Oliver what he wants more clearly.
 Moving around the monument from opposite sides, they eventually stand and face each other.
 There is nowhere left to hide.
 “You know I’m not going anywhere,” Elio says.
 Oliver might tell Elio it’s best he pretend he never said anything, but when he falters and pauses as Elio rides away, it’s clear that the younger man’s courage has left him nervous and exposed.